 AMNET established sampling stations in each of the 20 freshwater Watershed Management Areas, statewide, where the health of in stream benthic macroinvertebrate (sometimes called bottom-dwelling "bugs") communities are evaluated using a USEPA-developed statistical methodology referred to as Rapid Bioassessment Protocol (RBP).
-Under AMNET, each of the State's five major Water Regions are sampled for benthic macroinvertebrates (bottom dwelling organisms visible to the naked eye) on a rotational schedule of once every five years.
+Under AMNET, each of the State's five major Water Regions is sampled for benthic macroinvertebrates (bottom dwelling organisms visible to the naked eye) on a rotational schedule of once every five years.
 Visual observations, Stream Habitat Assessments and limited physical/chemical parameters are performed on each site.
 To date, over 760 non-tidal sampling sites have been established.

 The AMNET results have been incorporated into the National Environmental Performance Partnership System (NEPPS) as a primary environmental indicator of water quality impairment.
 Statewide AMNET monitoring is a commitment in the NEPPS PPA with EPA Region 2, and a key element of NJ's Long-term Water Monitoring and Assessment Strategy.
 Other uses of the AMNET data include:

 AMNET employs a multimetric index approach for assessment of biological condition, and regulatory thresholds for use attainment.
 New Jersey benthic macroinvertebrate communities can be statistically grouped into three distinct structures based on geographical regions: high gradient (above the Fall Line), low gradient (Coastal Plain excluding the Pinelands), and Pinelands.
 To accurately assess biological condition, an index was developed for each distinct region using guidelines outline in USEPA's Rapid Bioassessment Protocols (RBP) for Use in Wadeable Streams and Rivers.
 The indices assess sites from two perspectives: the condition of the macroinvertebrate community and the regulatory use attainment.
 An assessment framework was outlined to address both concerns, and a development report was prepared for each index: High Gradient Macroinvertebrate Index (HGMI), Coastal Plain Macroinvertebrate Index (CPMI), and the Pinelands Macroinvertebrate Index (PMI).